Docker

 Base image metadata

 org.opencontainers.image.source, and others.
-See
+The Node base digest is

 OCI image annotations.